mathworks-robotics/mujoco-simulink-blockset/README.md

 - Control System Toolbox&trade; (optional)
 - Simulink&reg; Coder&trade; (optional)

 MATLAB R2022b or newer is recommended.
 Install MATLAB with the above products and then proceed to set up MuJoCo blocks.
+This blockset cannot be installed in MATLAB Online.

 ## Build Instructions (mandatory)